-You can then import the .xpe file into XPE.
-The XPE Power Delivery sheet shows the decoupling requirement based on the power estimation and power delivery option.
+You can then import the .xpe file into Xilinx Power Estimator (XPE) spreadsheet tool (download at www.xilinx.com/power).
+For example, the Power Delivery sheet shows the decoupling requirement based on the power estimation and power delivery option.

 Further Refining Control Signal Activity After Running Power Analysis